JanssenProject/jans/docs/admin/config-api/plugins.md

 #### beans.xml

 The `resources/META-INF/beans.xml` is the CDI deployment descriptor required in `bean archive`.
 Deployment descriptor helps WELD to explore beans, interceptors, decorators, etc in the `bean archive`.
-Refer [WELD docs](https://docs.jboss.org/weld/reference/latest/en-US/html/ee.html#packaging-and-deployment) to know more about deployment descriptors.
+Refer to the [WELD docs](https://docs.jboss.org/weld/reference/latest/en-US/html/ee.html#packaging-and-deployment) to learn more about deployment descriptors.

 #### HelloWorldExtension.java

 A CDI portable extension is a mechanism by which we can implement additional functionalities on top of the CDI container.
-In this sample plugin, we have created an Extension `HelloWorldExtension.java` implementing `jakarta.enterprise.inject.spi.Extension`.
+In this sample plugin, we have created an extension called `HelloWorldExtension.java`, implementing `jakarta.enterprise.inject.spi.Extension`.
 An extension can observe lifecycle events and also can modify the container’s metamodel.
-Please refer [WELD documentation](https://docs.jboss.org/weld/reference/latest/en-US/html/extend.html#extend) for details.
+Please refer to the [WELD documentation](https://docs.jboss.org/weld/reference/latest/en-US/html/extend.html#extend) for details.

 We need to register our extension as a service provider by creating a file named `resources/META-INF/services/jakarta.enterprise.inject.spi.Extension` (as shown below).
 > com.spl.plugin.helloworld.ext.HelloWorldExtension

 #### HelloWorldApplication.java

-com.spl.plugin.helloworld.rest.HelloWorldApplication.java class is annotated with the `@ApplicationPath` annotation which identifies the application path that serves as the base URI for all resources of the plugin and is used to register JAX-RS resources and providers.
+The `com.spl.plugin.helloworld.rest.HelloWorldApplication.java` class is annotated with the `@ApplicationPath` annotation which identifies the application path that serves as the base URI for all resources of the plugin and is used to register JAX-RS resources and providers.

 #### HelloWorldResource.java

-This is sample JAX-RS resource with an endpoint returning `Hello World!` string as http response.
+This is a sample JAX-RS resource with an endpoint returning `Hello World!` string as http response.

 ## Plugin Deployment